Training Interdisciplinary Pharmacology Scientists (TIPS)

 PhD students from The University of Texas Health Science Center at Houston, Baylor College of Medicine, and Rice University are eligible to apply.

-• Students must be US citizens or Permanent Residents.
+• PhD students must be US citizens or Permanent Residents with current Green Cards.

 Current Trainees